PankajRawat333/MyWebSite.dev/input/posts/run-dotnet-lambda-function-locally-using-localstack.md

 We have assigned local variables value in `FunctionUnitTest` constructor for simpilycity.

 ## Run integration test using LocalStack
 To run integration test using LocalStack, we need to create a Lambda function with appropriate permission in LocalStack.
-We can create Lambda function from LocalStack CLI but we want to keep it automated using .NET for every test run, hence We called method `SetupLocalStackLambda` in Arrange section to setup and deploy lambda function in Localstack on every test run.
+We can create Lambda function from LocalStack CLI but we want to keep it automated using .NET for every test run, hence we called method `SetupLocalStackLambda` in Arrange section to setup and deploy lambda function in Localstack on every test run.

 - Set `_isRunningOnLocal` variable value as `true`.
 - Run Integration test from visual studio.